AlisAquilae/Academia/content/Terminology/Concepts/Water 1/Permeability.md

 Draft:
 Status: Done
 ---
-The **permeability** ($k$) refers to how well a liquid can flow through a material.
+The **permeability** ($K$) refers to how well a liquid can flow through a material.
 In the context of catchment hydrology, it refers to how well the empty spaces between soil particles are connected.
 The [[Porosity]] is therefore another important value to determine water movement through a soil.

 The hydraulic conductivity of geological materials is not only a function of the physical properties of the porous material, but also the properties of the migrating fluid, including specific weight, $\gamma$ ( = $\rho g$, where $\rho$ is the density of the fluid and $g$ is the gravitational acceleration), and viscosity, $\mu$, such that